Wildhoney/Switzerland/README.md

 }
 ```

+### `observer.useIntersection`

--   `observer.useIntersection`: Observes the intersection of the current node and re-renders when the intersections change.
+Observes the intersection of the current node and re-renders when the intersections change.

 ```javascript
 import { t, utils } from 'switerland';